devmc-ee/weekdate-time-picker-reactjs/README.md

 # WeekDateTimePicker
 This is a simple date and time picker.
-It is part of [Booking Form](https://github.com/devmc-ee/devmcee-booking) app .
+It is a part of [Booking Form](https://github.com/devmc-ee/devmcee-booking) app .

 The component is supposed to be inside of the [formik](https://formik.org/docs/overview) context for using its values